squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ### Special tokenization rules for names/IDs

-Here's a resource definition with a user-defined type (i.e. not one of the [predefined resource types](https://learn.microsoft.com/en-us/windows/win32/menurc/resource-definition-statements#resources)) of `FOO`:
+Here's a resource definition with a user-defined type of `FOO` ("user-defined" means that it's not one of the [predefined resource types](https://learn.microsoft.com/en-us/windows/win32/menurc/resource-definition-statements#resources)):

 ```rc
 1 FOO { "bar" }